MoniMurray/bookworms-et-al/README.md

 #### Connect to Stripe

-- In the logged in Stripe dashboard, click on Developers, and then API Keys - these are the key values which will be saved to Heroku Config Vars to connect the deployed project to Stripe;
+- In the logged in Stripe dashboard, click on Developers, and then API Keys - here you will find the key values which will be saved to Heroku Config Vars to connect the deployed project to Stripe;
 - Create a new webhook endpoint in Developers, Webhooks, select the 'add endpoint' link;
 - Paste in the Heroku app URL, followed by /checkout/WH and select to 'receive all events', the click 'add endpoint' button;
-- Reveal the webhook signing secret, copy and paste as the value to the STRIPE_WH_SECRET config var in the Heroku app's Deploy tab.
+- Reveal the webhook signing secret, copy and paste it as the value to the STRIPE_WH_SECRET config var in the Heroku app's Deploy tab.

 ### Connect to AWS